Blackgas: Volume 1

 Tyler and his girlfriend Soo travel to Tyler's hometown, Smoky Island, to meet his parents.
-After arriving, Soo is told the enigmatic history of Smoky Island; it is considered to be a lost colony and the original inhabitants of the island were all wiped out by what historians speculate to be some sort of civil war, where many were dismembered and sexually violated.
+After arriving, Soo is told the enigmatic history of Smoky Island; it is considered to be a lost colony and the original inhabitants of the island were all wiped out in what historians speculate was some sort of civil war, in which many were dismembered and sexually violated.
 After a brief meeting with Tyler's parents, the young couple retreat into a cabin away from town that's located on the other side of the Island's mountainous bulge.
 Shortly after arriving at the cabin, an earthquake occurs that releases an ominous Black Gas away from the cabin and down on the town.
-Recalling some of the old legends of Smoky Island, Tyler arms himself and both he and Soo go to investigate what affect the gas has had on the island's inhabitants.
-As they make their way down the mountain, Soo and Tyler quickly discover that the people of the island are no longer human; they have become psychotic cannibalistic monsters with black ooze leaking out of their eye sockets.
+Recalling some of the old legends of Smoky Island, Tyler arms himself and both he and Soo go to investigate what effect the gas has had on the island's inhabitants.
+As they make their way down the mountain, Soo and Tyler quickly discover that the people of the island are no longer human; they have become psychotic cannibalistic creatures with black ooze leaking out of their eye sockets.

 After battling their way through the woods and the town, Soo and Tyler arrive at his parents' place only to discover that every one on the island, including Tyler's mother and father, have been transformed.
 The duo battle their way through a mob of monsters and discover Doctor Menlove, a person they had met earlier in the story before the gas was released by the earthquake.
 The doctor's transformation has been delayed because he was high on marijuana when the Black Gas came; he explains that the chemicals make the mind and body change, creating an insatiable hunger and a primitive desire to eat and kill.
 He gives them the keys to his boat and then begs for death.
 As Tyler and Soo battle off a group of islanders, the doctor warns them that the toxin from the Black Gas is excreted from the tears and saliva of the infected.
 The couple makes a break for the boat but once they escape the island, Soo realises that Tyler has become infected and she has to kill him.
 The horror doesn't end there, Soo approaches the mainland (possibly somewhere in New England) only to see the city ablaze and in a state of anarchy.